Kanboard Documentation

 Methods for User Provider Interface:

-• isUserCreationAllowed(): Return true to allow automatic user creation
+• isUserCreationAllowed(): Returns true to allow automatic user creation.

-• getExternalGroupIds(): Get external group ids, automatically sync group membership if present
+• getExternalGroupIds(): Gets external group IDs, automatically syncing group membership if present.

-• getExtraAttributes(): Get extra attributes to set for the user during the local sync
+• getExtraAttributes(): Gets extra attributes to set for the user during the local sync.

 It’s not mandatory to return a value for each method.